Syllstars/Serveur-Web-Python-Flask/README.md

 ## == Implémentation ==

-> !!!!
-WARNING : IF YOU DON'T HAVE THIS PACKAGE THIS APP CAN NOT RUN !!!!!
+> **WARNING**: IF YOU DON'T HAVE THIS PACKAGE THIS APP CAN NOT RUN !!!!!

-> !!!!
-WARNING : IF YOU CAN NOT DOWNLOAD ALL FIL ON MOODLE TAKE THIS LINK ON DOWNLOAD THE PROJECT !!!!!
+> **WARNING** : IF YOU CAN NOT DOWNLOAD ALL FIL ON MOODLE TAKE THIS LINK ON DOWNLOAD THE PROJECT !!!!!
 On GITHUB : https://github.com/Syllstars/Serveur-Web-Python-Flask.git
 On DRIVE : https://drive.google.com/drive/folders/1rbCkMMAqVY_OlhgYCd64gISIMNx1UL7X?usp=sharing